bpucker/MYB_annotator/README.md

 `--baits` specifies a FASTA file that contains the MYB bait sequences.
 Some of these sequences are _bona fide_ MYBs and other are MYB-like sequences that are used as outgroup.

 `--info` specifies a text file that contains a table with all MYB IDs (matching the baits FASTA file) in the first column.
 Columns are TAB-separted.
 The second column contains an assignment to the ingroup ('in') or outgroup ('out').
 Ingroup and outgroup baits are used to classify MYB candidates as _bona fide_ MYBs or MYB-likes.
+For example, MYB-like/CDC5 sequences of _A. thaliana_ are marked as outgroups in the baits_MYBs_info.txt.
+They are considered the closest known relatives of MYB sequences.

 `--out` specifies the output folder.
 This folder will be created if it does not exist already.
 All files generated during the analysis will be placed in this folder.
 There is a subfolder called 'RESULTS' that contains the important final files.